Philippine Army: Bases

-The Army has being the dominant branch of the AFP, has maintained a large number of bases throughout the country compared to other branches.
+The Army, being the dominant branch of the AFP, has maintained a large number of bases throughout the country compared to the other branches.
 They have used these bases in support of their operations nationwide.

 Equipment

 The Philippine Army has made use of its existing equipment to fulfill its mandate while modernization projects are underway.
 The Republic Act No. 7898 declares the policy of the State to modernize the military to a level where it can effectively and fully perform its constitutional mandate to uphold the sovereignty and preserve the patrimony of the republic.
 The law, as amended, has set conditions that should be satisfied when the defense department procures major equipment and weapon systems for the army.